mikael-ros/minecraft-on-marp/readme.md

 A guide on how to export can be found in [Marp's extension documentation](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode).

 If you need portability, one decent suggestion is using a free and static website host, like [Netlify](https://www.netlify.com/), so you can access the presentation without the dependencies.
 This is particularly preferable, since Netlify can integrate and be dynamically updated with GitHub repositories.
 You could, for example, fork this repo and bind it to your Netlify website. _(This project is NOT affiliated with or sponsored by Netlify, it's merely a suggestion)_

+---

+## 🌇 A note on the future of this project
+It is highly unlikely I personally will update this project any further.
+This repository mostly serves as a portfolio piece and archival entry.